aelshako/Network-Packet-Transmission-Simulator/README.md

 ## Motivation(and my other related projects) ##
-interesting model of basic packet transmission for a high number of packets.
+This project presents an interesting model of basic packet transmission for a high number of randomized packets.
 With a more realistic(complex) network, we would have to first identify ideal paths(no loops).
 To address this, we can model our network as a special multi(prev, next) link linked list.
 We would then run a more complex reduction/routing algorithm such as Dijkstra's routing algorithm to promote efficiency and prevent loops within the network.